zuriby/blobs/the-algebra-machine.md

 $$x^4 - x^2 - 6x + 10 = (x^2 - 1)^2 + (x - 3)^2$$

 A sum of two squares.
 Always non-negative.
-Proof complete. [—Princeton Companion to Mathematics](^1)
+Proof complete. [^1]

 The mystery isn't the verification—you can expand the right side in seconds.
 The mystery is: *how would you ever find that decomposition?* The algebraic proof is shorter, cleaner, more illuminating.
 But it required *seeing* a hidden architecture that the original expression concealed.